 This scheme is for administrative, support and Control employees.
 It is a funded scheme, which means that contributions are paid into a fund with the intention of balancing pension liabilities with pension assets.
-It is administered in accordance with the Local Government Pension Scheme Regulations 2007/08, and until 31 March 2014 it provided benefits based on final salary and length of service on retirement.
-Changes to the LGPS came into effect from 1 April 2014 and any benefits accrued from this date are based on career average revalued salary.
+It is administered in accordance with statute (principally the Local Government Pension Scheme Regulations 2013), and it provides benefits based on career average revalued salary.

 The administering authority for the fund is Nottinghamshire County Council.
 The Pension Fund Committee oversees the management of the Fund whilst the day to day Fund administration is undertaken by a team within the administering authority.
 The administering authority is responsible for the preparation and maintenance of the Funding Strategy Statement and the Statement of Investment Principles.
 These should be amended when appropriate based on the Fund's performance and funding.
 By participating in the Local Government Scheme, the Authority is exposed to a number of risks:

-- a) Investment risk: The Fund holds investments in assets such as equities which have volatile market values and, while these asset are expected to provide real returns over the long-term, the short-term volatility can cause additional funding to be required if a deficit emerges. - b) Interest rate risk: The Fund's liabilities are assessed using market yields on high quality corporate bonds to discount the liabilities.
+- a) Investment risk: The Fund holds investments in assets such as equities which have volatile market values and, while these asset are expected to provide real returns over the longterm, the short-term volatility can cause additional funding to be required if a deficit emerges. - b) Interest rate risk: The Fund's liabilities are assessed using market yields on high quality corporate bonds to discount the liabilities.
 As the Fund holds assets such as equities, the value of assets and liabilities may not move in the same way. - c) Inflation risk: All of the benefits under the Fund are linked to inflation and so deficits may emerge to the extent that the assets are not linked to inflation. - d) Longevity risk: In the event that the members live longer than assumed, a deficit will emerge in the fund.
 There are also other demographic risks. - e) "Orphan" liability risk: As many unrelated employers participate in the Nottinghamshire County Council Pension Fund, there is an orphan liability risk that employers may leave the Fund but with insufficient assets to cover their pension obligations so that the difference may fall on the remaining employers.